 By the end of the 1930s, however, the demand for Leyendecker’s imagery had waned and shortly after America entered the Second World War he did his last cover for the Saturday Evening Post.
 Some war bond poster work, calendar commissions and covers for William Randolph Hearst’s The American Weekly kept him solvent.

 On July 25, 1951 Joseph Christian Leyendecker suffered a heart attack and died at his home.
 Beach and Augusta inherited what was left of the artist’s estate, including a great number of his original canvases.
 Many of these were sold by Beach at an auction on the grounds of the New Rochelle property.
 Among the pallbearer’s at Leyendecker’s funeral was Norman Rockwell, who by this time had become the Saturday Evening Post’s premier cover artist and was well on his way to becoming America’s favorite illustrator.
 J.C.
-Leyendecker, once this nation’s most successful commercial artist, was buried at Woodlawn Cemetery in an unmarked grave.
+Leyendecker, once this nation’s most successful commercial artist, was buried at Woodlawn Cemetery in an unmarked grave until 1956.